KBVE/JS-Bootstrap-Rotation/README.md

 # JS-Bootstrap-Rotation
-JS Bootstrap Rotation - Lets you have a custom CDN hosted bootstrap... that changes randomly per page refresh!
+JS Bootstrap Rotation - http://bootstrapcdn.com/ - Rotates from a small collection of their bootstraps, giving your users an unique experience!
+The setup currently is per refresh but there is room to make it based upon any action :D